-Under the Civil Contingencies Act 2004, the Trust is required to plan for major incidents and put strategies in place to return to 'business as normal' as soon as possible after an event.
+Under the Civil Contingencies Act 2004, we are required to plan for major incidents and put strategies in place to return to 'business as normal' as soon as possible after an event.
 This of course necessitates working with partner agencies to share information, participate in joint training and exercising and devise consistent plans for implementation in an emergency.

 - To have plans in place for major incidents and business continuity.
-The Trust has a corporate Major and Critical Incident Plan, and individual service lines have their own Business Continuity Plans to reflect their specific areas of operation.
+We have a corporate major and critical incident plan, and individual service lines have their own business continuity plans to reflect their specific areas of operation.

-- To train staff to enable them to manage a major incident or emergency
+- To train our people to enable them to manage a major incident or emergency.

-- To actively participate in multi-agency partnership working with other interested parties i.e. Local Authorities, Police, Fire and Rescue, Ambulance Service, Voluntary Sector
+- To actively participate in multi-agency partnership working with other interested parties i.e. local authorities, police, fire and rescue, ambulance service, and the voluntary sector.

-A major incident is something which by definition cannot be managed internally by the Trust so partnership working is absolutely vital to ensure that there is a coordinated response to emergency situations so that disruption to patients, service users, staff and other people affected by our activities is kept to a minimum.
-The Trust fulfils its obligations in respect of partnership working by:
+A major incident is something which by definition cannot be managed internally by us, so partnership working is absolutely vital to ensure that there is a coordinated response to emergency situations so that disruption to patients, service users, staff and other people affected by our activities is kept to a minimum.
+We fulfil our obligations in respect of partnership working by: